bparanj/hivegrid.dev/README.md

 See [playbooks](./PLAYBOOKS.md) for more details.

+You can:

+- Create a new playbook and include it in the master playbook.
+- Modify existing playbook included in the master playbook.
+- Remove existing playbook from the master playbook.

 ## Testing

 The image is tested using Goss.
 The tests folder contains the tests.
 Test results are exposed as a JSON endpoint.
 It can be accessed only within the EC2 instance.
 SSH into your EC2 instance and run: